portlandrobotics/common_platform/firmware/sensor_ultrasonic/README.md

 # Ultrasonic Sensor Test

 ## Overview
-This project involves using an Arduino to test an HC-SR04 ultrasonic sensor.
+This project involves using an Arduino/Teensy to test an HC-SR04 ultrasonic sensor.
 The `ultrasonic_test.ino` sketch measures the distance to an object and prints the result to the Serial Monitor.

 ## Requirements
 - Arduino Compatible Device (Teensy, Uno, Mega, or similar)